franrruiz/shopper-src/README.md

 # Code for Shopper

-The code in this repo implements Shopper, the model described [https://arxiv.org/abs/1711.03560](here).
+The code in this repo implements Shopper, the model described [here](https://arxiv.org/abs/1711.03560 "Arxiv paper").

+This is work in progress.
+The code will be uploaded hopefully soon.
+Stay tuned!